torrentkino/torrentkino/README.md

 	everybody may have his own http://mycloud.p2p for example.

   * `-s`:
-	Strict mode: In this mode every node must use the same port to find each other.
-Search results with different ports are silently dropped.
+	Strict mode: In this mode all friendly nodes must operate on the same port to find each other.
+Nodes, that operate/announce different ports, do not show up in search results, even if they announce the *right* SHA1 hash.

   * `-p` *port*:
 	Listen to this port (Default: UDP/6881)